Get a Tax-Smart Plan for In-Retirement Withdrawals

 As long as a retiree has both taxable and tax-advantaged assets like IRAs and company retirement plans, it's usually best to hold on to the accounts with the most generous tax treatment while spending down less tax-efficient assets.
 Tax diversification is also a worthwhile goal, as discussed in this article.
 The following sequence will make sense for many retirees.

-1) If you're over age 70 1/2, your first stop for withdrawals are those accounts that carry required minimum distributions, or RMDs, such as Traditional IRAs and company retirement plans.
+1) If you're older than 70 1/2, your first stop for withdrawals are those accounts that carry required minimum distributions, or RMDs, such as traditional IRAs and company retirement plans.
 (You'll pay penalties if you don't take these distributions on time.)

 2) If you're not required to take RMDs or you've taken your RMDs and still need cash, turn to your taxable assets.
 Start by selling assets with the highest cost basis first and then move on to those assets where your cost basis is lower (and your tax hit is higher).
 Relative to tax-deferred or tax-free assets, these assets have the highest costs associated with them while you own them.
 However, taxable assets could also be valuable to tap in your later retirement years because you'll pay taxes on withdrawals at your capital gains rate, which is lower than your ordinary income tax rate.